Taserita/MSGEN-Full/README.md

-# MSGEN

-Hierarchical Multi-Scale Molecular Conformer Generation with Structural Awareness
+# MSGEN: Hierarchical Multi-Scale Molecular Conformer Generation with Structural Awareness

 ## Overview
 This repository provides the implementation of our MSGEN framework